OliWenman/geant4tomosim/README.md

                     int n_projections,
                     n_darkflatfields)
 ```
 Log the setup of your simulation to a file.
-Copies all commands used and its associated macro file to a file and terminal (if verbose greater than 0).
+This writes all commands used and its associated macro file to a file (and a terminal if verbose is greater than 0).

 ## Running a simulation
 ```python